There are three main types of UPS technology:

 On-Line/ Double Conversion Technology

-On-line/ double conversion UPS technology provides the highest levels of power protection from mains-borne power problems and is often regarded as the most dependable type of technology.
+On-line/ double conversion UPS technology provides the highest levels of power protection

-The UPS converts mains AC power to DC, providing power to the battery and the inverter, which converts the DC back to AC and provides a clean, regulated and conditioned AC output to the protected load.
+This UPS unit converts mains AC power to DC, providing power to the battery and the inverter, which converts the DC back to AC and provides a clean, regulated and conditioned AC output to the protected load.
 The battery is always in circuit and therefore when a mains failure occurs the battery carries on supplying power to the inverter.
 There is no-break in the supply to the load and no switching is involved.

 An automatic bypass circuit is incorporated into the UPS which provides AC mains to the load should the UPS be overloaded or in the unlikely event of an internal fault.